 Dr. Hillman was on part-time secondment to the Transport Research Laboratory (formerly TRRL) from 1973 to 1976 and was a visiting lecturer at the National Police College from 1974 to 1981.
 He was a member of the Independent Transport Commission, which published its report Changing Directions in 1974, and of the RTPI, ICE and RICS Working Group on Planning and the Future, which published a discussion paper in 1976.
 He has been a member of many advisory groups and working parties on various aspects of public policy, including those of the National Consumer Council, Friends of the Earth, Transport 2000 and Labour Party transport policy study groups under Tony Crosland, Albert Booth, Chris Smith and John Prescott.
 He is also on the editorial boards of several journals.

-He has also given evidence to many House of Commons select committees including those inquiring into urban transport planning; the motor industry; energy conservation; preventive medicine; transport in London; road maintenance; road safety; bus subsidies; the Channel Tunnel link; primary health care; shopping centres; UK airport capacity; the safety of vulnerable road users; integrated transport policy; walking in towns and cities; environmental education; the future of railways; action on climate change; and energy efficiency.
+He has given evidence, sometimes with colleagues, to many House of Commons select committees, including those inquiring into urban transport planning; the motor industry; energy conservation; preventive medicine; transport in London; road maintenance; road safety; bus subsidies; the Channel Tunnel link; primary health care; shopping centres; UK airport capacity; the safety of vulnerable road users; integrated transport policy; walking in towns and cities; environmental education; the future of railways; action on climate change; and energy efficiency.

 - President, Lifestyle Movement (2006‑ )

 - Chair, Global Commons Trust (2004‑ )